mautic/developer-documentation-new/docs/plugins/continuous-integration.rst

       - "/home/runner/work/plugin-helloworld/plugin-helloworld/plugins/HelloWorldBundle/::"

 .. note::
-   Update the path to match your plugin repository.
-The safest way to do it is to view the paths in the ``Coverage report`` step where the coverage XML is printed before it's sent to Codecov.
+   Update the path to match your Plugin repository.
+The safest way is to view the paths in the ``Coverage report`` step where Codecov prints the coverage XML before it's sent to Codecov.